tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/快照相关问题_intl_en.md

 The snapshot created via cross-region replication is no longer associated with the source disk of the source snapshot.
 The rollback feature is unavailable for replicated snapshot.

 ### Will associated snapshots be deleted when the CVM is terminated?
 No, the associated snapshots will not be deleted automatically.
-You can delete them via the Console or APIs.
+You can delete them via the console or an API.
 For more information, see [Deleting Snapshots](https://intl.cloud.tencent.com/document/product/362/5758).

-### How do I delete snapshots?
+### How do I delete a snapshot?
-- For cloud disk snapshots, you can delete them directly via the Console or APIs.
+- For cloud disk snapshots, you can delete them directly via the console or an API.
 For more information, see [Deleting Snapshots](https://intl.cloud.tencent.com/document/product/362/5758).
 - For snapshots associated with custom images, you must first delete the custom images and then [delete the snapshots](https://intl.cloud.tencent.com/document/product/362/5758).

+### Can I use a snapshot created from the system disk to create a cloud disk?
+No. You can only use the snapshot of the system disk to create a custom image.

+### Does the snapshot support the cross-region replication feature?
+Yes.
+You can use this feature to easily migrate data and services to other regions, or construct your cross-region disaster recovery system.
+For more information, see [Cross-region Snapshot Replicating](https://intl.cloud.tencent.com/document/product/362/31623).